-In our first installment in the Hoxton Introduction to Coffee Series, we talked about the coffee bean Robusta.
+In our first installment in the Hoxton Introduction to Coffee Series, we talked about Robusta.
 Here we’ll talk about its offspring – Arabica – which is far better known and likely you’ve heard of it.
 What you might not know is that it is just one of 129 species of coffee plant known to science.
 Read on for more.

 So Arabica is the bean from the plant Coffea arabica, but what does that actually mean?
 This is a species that was thought to be the be-all and end-all of coffee just a couple of centuries ago, until its (soon to be realised) parent plant, which produces Robusta, was discovered and began also being farmed in bulk.
 Still, Arabica continues to be the most widely produced and consumed coffee bean on the market, and it looks like staying that way for a while.